Viktor Laiskodat: Governor

 He ran for governorship of East Nusa Tenggara in the 2018 election.
 Paired with Josef Nae Soi as running mate, he won the four-candidate race with 838,213 votes (35.6%).
 Laiskodat was sworn in on 5 September 2018.
 Immediately after being sworn in, Laiskodat announced to media that he would put a moratorium on mining in the province.
 The moratorium was issued on 14 November 2018, but environmental activists criticized the regulation for only suspending mining activities in the province to evaluate existing regulations, instead of halting mining entirely.

 Shortly after he became governor, Laiskodat stated his intent to legalize the brewing of local alcoholic beverages in the province - namely, Moke in Flores and Sopi in Timor.
 The beverage, which was to be called "Sophia", was planned to begin production in June 2019.

 In early 2019, his administration announced plans to close Komodo Island to visitors for a year to allow the government to manage the park better and increase the population of both deer and the lizards.
 In July 2019, it was confirmed that Komodo Island would be closed for a period to tourism beginning in 2020 to allow a conservation program to be implemented.

 Laiskodat has also publicly spoke out in opposition to halal tourism in the area, stating that "tourism has nothing to do with religion."
 In 2019, the provincial government announced its plans to open a provincial trade office in neighboring East Timor.
 In October 2019, Laiskodat publicly called for the Ministry of Communication and Information Technology to block access to Facebook in Indonesia, calling for the development of a local social media platform similar to the Chinese internet.

 During the COVID-19 pandemic, Laiskodat agreed to provide quarantine to 17 East Timor nationals returning from China in East Nusa Tenggara, as East Timor had no quarantine facilities and initial requests to quarantine them in Bali had been rejected by Bali's administration.
 As the virus spread in Indonesia, he instructed schools to close by 20 March, at which point the province had 38 people under monitoring for the disease.

 In February 2023, Laiskodat ordered high schools in the province to begin activities at 5 AM.
+This was later pared down to two public high schools in the provincial capital of Kupang which was to begin teaching at 5:30 AM, and the policy was reversed in September 2023 immediately following the end of Laiskodat's term.

 After the end of his first term as governor, he ran for a seat in the House of Representatives representing East Nusa Tenggara's 2nd district, but as he placed second out of Nasdem candidates in the district with 63,359 votes, he failed to qualify for the sole Nasdem seat there.
 However, as the first place candidate Ratu Ngadu Bonu Wulla resigned shortly after the election to run in the 2024 Indonesian local elections, Laiskodat took her place in the legislature.